People have to know the facts to make informed decisions2 min read

 Panos is his brother-in-law.
-Tall and resolute, he moved to London with his wife 18 months ago to join the rest of his family.
+He moved to London with his wife 18 months ago to join the rest of his family.
 “I very much like it here, it’s nice to be back around familiar faces.”

-He’s been a smoker for more than 30 years.
-And a heavy one.
+He’s been a heavy smoker for more than 30 years.
 “I smoked a lot, I have to admit,” Panos says.
-“But at the same time I didn’t feel like quitting, I took smoking as an inevitable part of my life.”
+“But at the time, I didn’t feel like quitting, I took smoking as an inevitable part of my life.”

 But his family had another opinion.
 “He would sneak out of family meals to go smoke outside,” Dion recalls.
 “His car always smelled like cigarettes, his clothes reeked of smoke.”

 So, to celebrate Panos’ first year in London, his brother-in-law had an idea.
 “I talked to his wife and my wife, and we’d agreed to buy him an alternative to cigarettes,” Dion says.

 On the day of the anniversary, the family gathered for a meal and they gave him a gift.
 “When he unwrapped it, he looked puzzled,” Dion giggles.

 Panos didn’t really know what he was holding in his hands.
 “My wife and Dion explained to me how to use this device,” Panos says.
 He tried it after coffee and stopped smoking cigarettes that very day.

 This is not a present we gave to him.
 This is a present he gave to himself.

 “I still feel like I’m on a trial period, I want to see how it goes,” Panos says.
 “But I think cigarettes are a thing of the past now, it’s been a positive experience so far.”